 📍Blind School grounds on Lal Bahadur Shastri Marg

-8. Browse through the Festival of Lights mela by Dastkar Delhi
+9. Browse through the Festival of Lights mela by Dastkar Delhi

-Imagine stepping into a kaleidoscope because this is exactly what the lanes of Dastkar offers!
-A colourful Diwali mela brimming with handicrafts, you can find striking pieces of jewellery, hand-woven benches, and embroidered fabrics to textiles and precious antiquities in shades gold, silver and ivory.
+Imagine stepping into a kaleidoscope because this is exactly what the lanes of Dastkar offer!
+A colourful Diwali mela brimming with handicrafts, you can find striking pieces of jewellery, hand-woven benches, and embroidered fabrics, to textiles and precious antiquities in shades of gold, silver and ivory.
 Hands down one of the best markets to snag beautiful and meaningful gifts this Diwali season, a walk past its 200-plus stalls will have you adding to your cart everything from scented candles and mosaic lamps to gorgeous paintings.

 🎟️Entry fees are capped at INR 40

-9. Explore the vibrant lanes of Chandni Chowk
+10. Explore the vibrant lanes of Chandni Chowk

 Open well past midnight, Chandni Chowk is a goldmine for all things Diwali.
 Whether you are looking for mouthwatering sweets, high-quality dry fruits, Diwali lights or rounds of ethnic clothing, these lanes have a shop for everything.
 Further, the market remains adorned with diyas, string lights, lamps and such that make the colourful and crowded lanes a sight to behold.

-Best restaurants for Diwali
+Best restaurants and bars for Diwali dining deals

 12. 6 Ballygunge Place